Charvet, 155 years weaving linen

 Charvet is one of the last linen mills in Armentieres, existing since 1866.
 155 years of a genuine know-how.
 Charvet linen experts pursue this long history, and they are nowadays considered as the leading French manufacturer of industrial fabrics in natural materials.

 Charvet designs and produces French linens, high-quality linens, for home and decoration: kitchen-towels, aprons, table linens, bed linens and accessories (bags, pillows).
 The common trait: traditional yet elegant designs on thick and soft fabrics.

 The best fabric for kitchen linens

-France is the world’s largest grower of flax fibre for the textile industry.
+France is the world’s largest grower of flax fiber for the textile industry.
 The flax fiber grows in immense fields in Normandy and Northern France where the climate is perfect: cool and wet.

-This fibre is now renowned for several qualities:
+This fiber is now renowned for several qualities:

-- A sustainable grow as very little water and little to no pesticides are required to grow flax
+- A sustainable growth as very little water and little to no pesticides are required to grow flax

 - It has hypoallergenic and antibacterial qualities (perfect for textile in contact with the skin, like napkins for example)

 - It is very resistant, so the products made in linen have a longer lifespan and when disposed of, linen is biodegradable

 - 100% of the fiber can be transformed: part of the plant is used for textile, other parts are used to produce food (oil for example)